klerk-framework/website/docs/advanced-topics/concurrency.md

 by acquiring a read lock.
 Bear in mind that if you do a lot of work while you have a read lock, the write performance of the system might degrade somewhat.
-This is usually not a problem when handling requests from other systems (e.g. responding to an HTTP request) but pay attention to this in your Jobs where you might initiate requests over the network.
+This is usually not a problem when handling requests from other systems (e.g. responding to an HTTP request) but pay attention to this in your [jobs](/docs/advanced-topics/jobs) where you might initiate requests over the network.
 It is often possible to fix this by first read all data, release the lock and then to perform the work.